cheuklau/insight-zone-defense/README.md

 ## Introduction

-The goal of this project is to automate deployment of an existing application by writing infrastructure as code (IaC) then improving the existing reliability of the infrastructure by auto-scaling user-facing servers and building redundant pipelines across multiple availability zones.
-The DevOps pipeline will use Terraform and Packer for automatic deployment, and version control both the application and IaC using Git.
-Prometheus with Grafana will be used to monitor the health and status across all servers.
+The goal of this project is to automate the deployment of an application onto AWS by writing infrastructure as code (IaC), and building a high-reliability infrastructure by using auto-scaling and building redundant pipelines across multiple availability zones.
+The DevOps pipeline will use Terraform and Packer for automatic deployment, and Git for version control.
+Prometheus and Grafana will be used to monitor the health and status across all servers.
 We demonstrate the robustness of our infrastructure by spiking the traffic and simulating an availability zone outage.

 ## Data Engineering Application